VivianMenard/boids/README.md

 For a detailed explanation of the mathematical and algorithmic principles behind this project, please refer to the [Technical Documentation](./technical_documentation.pdf).

-## Author

-I'm Vivian Ménard, the developer behind this project.
-I recently completed an engineering degree with a specialization in computer science at l'École Centrale de Lyon in France.
-I'm passionate about development, algorithms, and mathematics.

-If you have any questions or suggestions, feel free to reach out to me via email at menardvivian@gmail.com or via [my LinkedIn profile](https://www.linkedin.com/in/vivian-m%C3%A9nard-a30376202/).

 ## Acknowledgements & Resources

 I would like to thank [Anastasia Kasyanik](https://www.linkedin.com/in/anastasia-kasyanik-b5a5a2170/) for her artistic advice on the project.